-Divisional ILOs should ensure completion of any requested assessment within six to eight weeks of receiving the interstate request unless special circumstances exist.
+The interstate liaison team should ensure completion of any requested assessment within the agreed to time frames unless special circumstances exist.
 Discussion must occur with the interstate department regarding the reason for any delay and make every effort to agree to an extension.

-If practitioners need an assessment completed earlier, the request may still be forwarded to the CILO in the receiving state but the matter may be subcontracted at the expense of the state making the request.
-This will only be done with the practitioner's knowledge and consent.
-Where Victoria makes such a request, child protection practitioners must seek the team manager's approval for payment before making this request.
+Where Victoria makes such a request, practitioners must seek the team manager's approval for payment before making this request.
 In all other cases any costs incurred as a result of undertaking the assessment are to be borne by the state completing the assessment.

-If a child subject to a protection order is placed interstate, the receiving and sending states would generally negotiate the transfer of the order in accordance with paragraphs 5-10 of the protocol.
+If a child subject to a Victorian protection order is placed interstate, the receiving and sending states would generally negotiate the transfer of the order in accordance with section 6 of the Interstate Child Protection protocol.
 However, if a sending state is unable to transfer an order or the transfer of the order would (at that time) be contrary to the interests of the child, the sending state may place the child interstate without transferring the order.

 If a child on a protection order is placed, or proposed to be placed, interstate without transferring the order:

 - the receiving state must cooperate with the sending state and provide all services reasonably requested by the sending state.
 Such services would include supervision of a placement and assessment of proposed care givers and

 - the sending state must provide the receiving state with all information that is required by the receiving state.

 Negotiations must occur before the child is sent interstate.

 The receiving state should accept the request for casework assistance in writing as soon as possible within four weeks of receipt from the interstate liaison team.